Jtyan/MarsRoverProject/README.md

 The surface of Mars is represented by a Plateau.
 You can make the assumption that the Plateau is a square/rectangular grid for the purpose of this task.

 Rovers navigate the Plateau by following a sequence of commands.
-They can also use their cameras and robot arms to collect photographs and samples.

 ## The Plateau